zenml-io/zenml/docs/book/getting-started/zenml-pro/system-architectures.md

 ---
-description: Different variations of the ZenML architecture depending on your needs.
+description: Different variations of the ZenML Pro architecture depending on your needs.
 ---

 # System Architectures